-120. Evidence is required to: • demonstrate which of the SHLAA sites identified as contributing towards the 5 and 16 year housing land supply in the 2013 SLP have been delivered. extrapolate the windfall, BLR and SHLAA site completions. robustly demonstrate the deliverability and developability of all BLR sites, SHELAA sites, and proposed housing allocations.
-121. Where the necessary justification cannot be provided, those SLP housing site al- locations, SHELAA sites, BFL sites and planning permissions should be deleted from the SLP and housing land supply information (paragraphs 65, 222 and 225).
-122. In particular, it is considered the following modifications are required - The terms for the 'UK Central Hub' should be rationalised, clearly defined and used accordingly.
-A clear policy on the UK Central Hub housing contribution - the housing contri- bution should be clearly identified within the Policies Map and a Concept Mas- terplan for each site, in the same manner as other allocated sites.
-The quantum of dwellings and timeframe for delivery as quoted within the SLP and supporting evidence should be consistent.
-The policy and/ or concept masterplan should identify relevant details of coor- dination of landowners and implementation of necessary infrastructure, includ- ing quantum of development and timetable.
+- 120. Evidence is required to: - demonstrate which of the SHLAA sites identified as contributing towards the 5 and 16 year housing land supply in the 2013 SLP have been delivered. - extrapolate the windfall, BLR and SHLAA site completions. - robustly demonstrate the deliverability and developability of all BLR sites, SHELAA sites, and proposed housing allocations. - 121.
+Where the necessary justification cannot be provided, those SLP housing site allocations, SHELAA sites, BFL sites and planning permissions should be deleted from the SLP and housing land supply information (paragraphs 65, 222 and 225). - 122.
+In particular, it is considered the following modifications are required - 1.
+The terms for the 'UK Central Hub' should be rationalised, clearly defined and used accordingly. - 2.
+A clear policy on the UK Central Hub housing contribution the housing contribution should be clearly identified within the Policies Map and a Concept Masterplan for each site, in the same manner as other allocated sites. - 3.
+The quantum of dwellings and timeframe for delivery as quoted within the SLP and supporting evidence should be consistent. - 4.
+The policy and/ or concept masterplan should identify relevant details of coordination of landowners and implementation of necessary infrastructure, including quantum of development and timetable. - 5.
 The development of Arden Cross requires Green Belt compensation.
-That the NEC and Arden Cross sites are fully assessed for their suitability for development.
-(End)

-Please note In your representation you should provide succinctly all the evidence and supporting information necessary to support your representation and your suggested modification(s).
-You should not assume that you will have a further opportunity to make submissions.

-After this stage, further submissions may only be made if invited by the Inspector, based on the matters and issues he or she identifies for examination.

-7. If your representation is seeking a modification to the plan, do you consider it necessary to participate in examination hearing session(s)?

-No, I do not wish to participate in hearing session(s)

-Yes, I wish to participate in hearing session(s)

-Please note that while this will provide an initial indication of your wish to participate in hearing session(s), you may be asked at a later point to confirm your request to participate.

-8. If you wish to participate in the hearing session(s), please outline why you consider this to be necessary:

-To address the Council's Responses and the Inspector's Matters, Issues and Questions.
+That the NEC and Arden Cross sites a development. are fully assessed for their suitability for (End) Please note In your representation you should and supporting information necessary to support suggested modification(s).
+You should not assumpt opportunity to make submissions.
+After this stage, further submissions may of Inspector, based on the matters and issues examination. your representation and your me that you will have a further nly be made if invited by the 7.
+If your representation is seeking a modification to the plan, do you consider it necessary to participate in examination hearing session(s)?
+No, I do not wish to participate in hearing session(s) X Yes, I wish to participate in hearing session(s) Please note that while this will provide an initial indication of your wish to participate in hearing session(s), you may be asked at a later point to confirm your request to participate.
+8. If you wish to participate in the hearing session(s), please outline why you consider this to be necessary: To address the Council's Responses and the Inspector's Matters, Issues and Questions.
 Please note the Inspector will determine the most appropriate procedure to adopt to hear those who have indicated that they wish to participate in hearing session(s).
 You may be asked to confirm your wish to participate when the Inspector has identified the matters and issues for examination.

-9. Signature:

-Glenda Parkes Date:
+9. Signature: Glenda Parkes Date: 11/12/2020